Share This Post

 Interestingly enough, one of the most common reasons for drivers being stopped, speeding, is not a cue of intoxication.
 (Speeding is defined as exceeding the posted speed limit or any safe limits for the area and conditions).
 Since alcohol is a central nervous system depressant, drivers under the influence of alcohol, or driving under the influence of Marijuana (Marijuana DUIs) are more likely to be driving slower, rather than speeding.

 The category above known as “speed and braking problems” include the following, none of which are speeding as defined above:

 - Driving at a slow speed

 - Stopping problems (too far, too short, too jerky)

 - Accelerating for no reason after driving at too slow a speed

 - Varying speed

 What that at least suggests, is that if you were stopped for speeding, that the fact you were speeding alone may not be a reliable indicator that you were driving under the influence.

 Contact us today

 Contact us.
 Let us know why you were stopped and any details of your arrest.
-We will honestly tell you if you might need an attorney or not, and what factors of your DUI in Orange County case might be important and why.
+We will honestly tell you if you might need an attorney or not, and what factors of your DUI in an Orange County case might be important, and why.